Equinix launches data centre in Melbourne, up and coming smart city

 Equinix Australia managing director Guy Danskine says, “Five years ago, we entered the Melbourne market with our ME1 facility.
 In that short time, we now have four sites in two distinct campus locations across the city, containing a flourishing ecosystem that enables secure, high-speed, low-latency connections for our customers and partners.

-“This new IBX demonstrates our continued commitment to the Victorian and Australian digital economies, creating a place where our customers and partners can interconnect across our national footprint of 17 highly connected data centres.”
+“This new IBX demonstrates our continued commitment to the Victorian and Australian digital economies, creating a place where our customers and partners can interconnect across our national footprint of 17 highly connected data centers.”

 IDC Asia/Pacific associate research director, telecommunications, Nikhil Batra says, “Melbourne has a long-term vision as a smart city to adopt useful innovations that fold seamlessly into how we live, work and play.